-- The company does not have share capital or shareholders but instead has members who act as guarantors.
+- The company does not have share capital or shareholders, but it has members who act as guarantors.

-- The members of the company give an undertaken to contribute a nominal amount (not less than N10,000) in the event of the winding up of the company.
+- The members of the company give an undertaken to contribute a nominal amount (not less than N100,000) in the event of the winding up of the company.

-- The company may engage in business but unlike other types of company, the profit from the business can not be distributed to its members as dividends, rather it can only be utilized for the promotion of its objects.
+- The company may engage in business, but unlike other types of companies, the profit from the business can not be distributed to its members as dividends rather, it can only be utilized for the promotion of its objects.

 - The name of the company must end with "LTD/GTE" or "Limited by Guarantee".